-8.3.1 Scheduling for Edge Infrastructures
+8.1.4 Scheduling for Edge Infrastructures

 Edge computing is a new paradigm that promotes to compute as close as possible to the place where the data are produced.
 Then, the heavy communications to the large data centers in the cloud are avoided.
 This induces a more complex task orchestration and also, to revisit the computations by low-cost methods, well-suited to more simpler computing devices like smart phone and small local data-centers.
-A first result has been established to deal with the challenge of computing in edge infrastructures [10].
-This paper describes several extensions implemented on Batsim/SimGrid toolkit.
+A first result has focused on several extensions implemented on Batsim/SimGrid toolkit.
 These extensions permit to develop and compare scheduling policies and data placement strategies.
 The efficiency of these extension is validated on the use-case of Qarnot Computing platform by comparing several scheduling strategies.

-8.3.2 Job Runtime Classification
+8.1.5 Job Runtime Classification

 Job scheduling in high-performance computing platforms is a hard problem that involves uncertainties on both the job arrival process and their execution times.
 Most of the classical scheduling heuristics considered Jobs arrival time and duration as parameters of the scheduling problem.
-We proposed in [24] a way to classify the jobs depending of their runtime estimates.
+We proposed a way to classify the jobs depending of their runtime estimates.
 The classifier is based on classical low-cost machine learning methods.
 The idea is to use the data of the past weeks as learning dataset, to classify the jobs of the current week.
 The jobs are then classified between small and large.
 An evaluation over several benchmarks with different classical scheduling methods shows results as efficient as clairvoyant schedules.